With Alex Cora back, Red Sox hope for strong start vs. Orioles

 “Depth is going to be vital this year,” third-year manager Brandon Hyde said.
 “Because of last year and the lack of innings thrown, I don’t think any of us have any idea of what this year is going to look like from the pitching side.”

-The Red Sox and Orioles will play three games to begin the season, with a day off Friday mixed in.
+The Red Sox and Orioles are scheduled to play three games to begin the season.
 Approximately 4,500 fans (12 percent) will be allowed in attendance in accordance with Massachusetts’ COVID-19 protocols.
 No fans were allowed at Fenway Park in 2020.

 –Field Level Media